theColetrain0117/csci4900_NeuralNexus/README.md

 ###### This project is brought to you by 3 APSU students and a dream.
 To create Generative AI GUI System to assist video game developers in generating detailed game mechanics, story ideas, characters, and world-building aspects.

-This will allow the developer to enter in some details to the system to generate ideas for them create visually.
+This will allow the developer to enter in some details to the system to generate ideas for them to create visually.

 ###### For example: